 These oil-free brownies are dense, fudgy, and pleasantly sweet, but not cloyingly so.
 They put healthy plant fats to good use: avocado and cashew butter play a starring role, providing the richness that you would normally get from, say, coconut oil.
 The cocoa, maple syrup, and vegan milk chocolate do a great job of covering up the avocado flavour, and it doesn’t come through much at all in the finished product.

-While my recipe calls for one whole egg, you could probably sub a flax egg (1 tbsp ground flax mixed with 2.5 tbsp water) with good results.
+While my recipe calls for one whole egg, you could probably sub a flax egg (1 tablespoon ground flax mixed with 2.5 tablespoon water) with good results.
 I have not tried this yet, so let us know in the comments how it worked for you if you decide to go the vegan route!

 Making these oil-free brownies could not be easier!
 You’ll start by mixing together oat flour, cocoa powder, baking powder, and sea salt.